|

 Dubin

-Central Terminal heading westbound, "The Queen And The Improbable Knight" episode features the only time we see Supertrain
+Terminal heading westbound, "The Queen And The Improbable Knight" episode features the only time we see Supertrain arriving

-arriving at Denver, Colorado.
-In fact, the episode finishes without Supertrain finishing its journey west to Los Angeles
+at Denver, Colorado.
+In fact, the episode finishes without Supertrain finishing its journey west to Los Angeles as the

 Guest Stars Paul Sand and Mary